Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/breed_data.md

 ### **isBreedable** (Optional)

 The `isBreedable` value is a `true`/`false` flag to tell the mod that "this bee is breedable and here are it's parents".
-This value is used to determine if a bee can be bred from other bees.
 The value defaults to `false` and must be set to `true` if you want the bee to be breedable.
-Setting the value to `true` but not specifying the bees parents means the bee can only be bred by bees of the same type.
+Setting the value to `true` but *not* specifying the bees parents means the bee can only be bred by bees of the same type.

 <br>
 <br>